janogonzalez/janogonzalez.github.io/_posts/2013-10-03-about-women-in-tech.markdown

 Why worry about it if I'm a man?
-First of all common decency, but also I just don't want to raise a daughter (or son) in a world where all rules for women are created by men, where people count her number of sexual partners to judge if she is a "slut" or not, where she can't dress as the way she wants for fear of being assaulted or again being called a slut, where she needs to double the efforts to be noticed as a good professional or where people would blame her if she is assaulted by a man.
+First of all common decency, but also I just don't want to raise a daughter (or son) in a world where all rules for women are created by men, where people count her number of sexual partners to judge if she is a "slut" or not, where she can't dress the way she wants for fear of being assaulted or again being called a slut, where she needs to double her efforts to be noticed as a good professional or where people would blame her if she is assaulted by a man.

-So what can we do to improve this as men? first of all we need to **shup the fuck up** and start listening to what women have to say, maybe we can learn a thing or two.
+So,k what can we do to improve this as men? first of all, we need to **shup the fuck up** and start listening to what women have to say, maybe we can learn a thing or two.

-To finish I want to say thank you to people like
+Finally, I want to say thank you to people like
 [Ashe Dryden](https://twitter.com/ashedryden) and
 [Shanley Kane](https://twitter.com/shanley) who
 have raised awareness about the lack of diversity in our field.